nniiicc/LIS-598-DC2-Sp2020/docs/04-DataIntegration.md

 View(GDPandExchange)
 ```

-One helpful note about `R`, in this platform the `join` function will automatically detect that the `Currency` variable is shared in both data sets and use it to join them.
-When `R` detects this similarity, it simply retains just one example of the `Currency` variable.
-Voila!
+One helpful note about the package `dplyr` that will clarify some of the magic that just happened... the `join` function will automatically detect that the `Currency` variable is shared in both data tables.
+In recognizing this shared variable `dplyr` will use this, automatically, as the place to perform the left join.
+And helpfully, when `dplyr` detects this similarity, it simply retains just one example of the `Currency` variables and its values.
+Voila - a single tidy data table through horizontal data integration !

 #### Vertical data integration
 Vertical data integration, which is much more common in curation, is when we have two tables with the same variables, but different observations.
 To perform a vertical integration we simply add new observations to one of our existing datasets.
 This makes our integrated data table *longer* because it contains more observations.

-In `R` we first will subset a native dataset and then recombine it to see how vertical integration works in practice.
+In `R` we first will subset a native data table (one that is included as an example) and then recombine it to see how vertical integration works in practice.

 ```
+# Load the dplyr library so we can use its magic
 library(dplyr)

 # Load in mtcars data - a dataset that is native to R